(This is cross-posted at BlogHer.)

 Home foreclosures.
 I don’t own my own home.

 Retirement accounts hit.
 The downturn in the stock market means a lot of people have lost a lot of money and may have to work longer before they can retire.
 But I’m still in my 20s.
-I contribute to my retirement account, but it seems so far off that I don’t worry about what’s currently happening with it.
+I contribute to my retirement account, but it seems so far off I don’t worry what’s currently happening with it.

 It’s not that I don’t feel bad for the people who have been affected by these things.
 Of course I feel bad.
 I realize these scenarios are hitting a lot of people harder than they’re hitting me.